 Design-wise, the Switch is very simple and straightforward.
 You have an option selector for oils or loose-leaf, up and down temp settings, and a go button.
 There’s not much else to it until you start jumping into the Advanced temp mode, which I’ll get more into later on in this Switch review.

 Switch Premium Induction Cups

 The Switch comes with two induction cups and a ceramic cover for dry herbs.
-The two precision induction cups that you get with the kit are the White Ceramic and Black Ceramic.
-Dr Dabber recommends using the White Ceramic for oils and the Black Ceramic for dry herb/loose-leaf but they are both identical and can be used interchangeably.
+The two precision induction cups that you get with the kit are White Ceramic and Black Ceramic.
+Dr. Dabber recommends using the White Ceramic for oils and the Black Ceramic for dry herb/loose-leaf, but they are both identical and can be used interchangeably.

-Dr Dabber also sells a lot of different kinds of induction cups.
-Last I checked, they have a Titanium, Quartz, Smooth Ceramic, Sapphire and SiC.
+Dr. Dabber also sells a lot of different kinds of induction cups.
+Last I checked, they have Titanium, Quartz, Smooth Ceramic, Sapphire, and SiC.
 I have all of these on order and will report back/update this review when I have tested them thoroughly.
 I think I’m most looking forward to the Quartz cup.
-If anyone has any experience with the premium cups please leave a comment below with your experiences and which one you like the best.
+If anyone has any experience with premium cups, please leave a comment below with your experiences and which one you like the best.

 Switch it up!
 Oil and Loose-Leaf (Dry Herb)

 I personally only use the Switch on Oil mode because the dry herb mode is lackluster.
 I would not buy the Switch with the intention of vaping dry herbs.
 Yes, it works, but it is not pleasant.